BASPI/LNHRDACII-tools/README.md

 The Telnet driver can not be used when using the QCoDeS framework.
 Use the QCoDeS driver instead.

+## Setup
+If you want the latest version of our tools, download the files from the main branch and copy it into your project folder.
+Older Versions are available under `Releases`.

 ## Further Documentation
 See https://www.baspi.ch/manuals for more information.

 If you have purchased an LNHR DAC II, you have received an USB stick, which includes the full documentation.

+## Contributing
+If you found a bug or are having a serious issue, please use the GitHub issue tracker to report it.